gabinam/fise/docs/WHITEPAPER.md

 **Design principle:** Rather than distributing static client keys, FISE injects **shared, ephemeral rules** ("rules-as-code") that are bound to context and rotate quickly; any decoder inferred from one session does **not** generalize to others or future windows.

 **FISE** proposes a **rule-based, keyless transformation pipeline** that "wraps" responses in a polymorphic **semantic envelope**.
-Each application (and optionally each session/request) uses a unique, rotating rule-set to assemble salt, offsets, and metadata into a structure with **no protocol-level universal decoder**—attackers must tailor a decoder per pipeline.
+Each application (and optionally each session/request) uses a unique, rotating rule set to assemble salt, offsets, and metadata into a structure with **no protocol-level universal decoder**—attackers must tailor a decoder per pipeline.
 FISE focuses on _raising attacker cost_ (not secrecy), with **microsecond-level** encode/decode on commodity devices.

-FISE complements, not replaces: TLS, authentication/authorization, backend rate-limits, or cryptography for secrets.
+FISE complements—not replaces—TLS, authentication/authorization, backend rate-limits, and cryptography for secrets.
 It is best suited where **data itself is the asset** (e.g., curated POI, pricing, recommendations, AI metadata).

 FISE supports **chunked, block-local pipelines** that enable **parallel encode/decode and streaming**, allowing clients to begin rendering **before** the full payload arrives.
 It generalizes to **media** (images/video) via framed, chunked pipelines that preserve codec/container compatibility while enabling parallel unwrap on the client.
 FISE further supports **per-session, server-injected rules**, avoiding static bundles and reducing reuse value of a captured decoder.